dehesselle/ccache_macos/README.md

 # ccache for macOS

-This is not a fork of [ccache](https://github.com/ccache/ccache) but an addon: the upstream project does not provide a binary release for macOS, so I build it myself.
+This is not a fork of [ccache](https://github.com/ccache/ccache) but an add-on: the upstream project does not provide a binary release for macOS, so I build it myself.

 ## building